xzuyn/ROCm-Guides/VLAD_SD.Next/README.md

 `python setup.py install`

 ## Step 20 (Option 2):
 To make sure you dont have to run `export HSA_OVERRIDE_GFX_VERSION=11.0.0` everytime you open the terminal, we are going to edit a systemfile.
+You can ignore Step 20-23 if you've already added `HSA_OVERRIDE_GFX_VERSION=11.0.0`.

 Run these commands: